 Seaton Carew includes a number of Georgian and Victorian doors.
 Georgian doors usually have six panels, sometimes with a decorative fan light or rectangular over-light in larger properties.
+The later Georgian period saw deeper panels, properties.
 The later Georgian period saw deeper panels, usually fielded (with a raised central panel and sunken bevelled edges).
 Occasionally, the lower panels were set flush with only a narrow bead, in an attempt to reduce the accumulation of dirt.
 Rectangular over-lights are also found in Victorian houses, where doors typically have four panels with deep mouldings.
 External doors rarely included glazed panels until much later in the period and existing examples in the conservation area are likely to be modern or the glazing retrofitted.